International Certificate in Sports Chiropractic (ICSC) program

 Why was there a price increase from 1 October 2019 for FICS Members?

 The price increase was representative of the newly designed program and lends itself to the improved quality and current information in the ICSC program.
 FICS has made efforts to keep our costs at an affordable rate while limiting annual increases.
 It is not uncommon to see tuition costs increase at rates of 2%-10% per year (https://www.insidehighered.com/news/2017/10/25/tuition-and-fees-still-rising-faster-aid-college-board-report-shows).
 FICS had not increased the price of the e-learning courses since 2010 and this 25% increase falls in that lower range (2.5% per year).
 FICS wants to provide the highest quality and most current sports chiropractic information to our members and train high-quality doctors.

 Do I need a textbook?

 The required textbook for the eLS is no longer required.
-All the updated information is built into the current e-learning on the ICSC eLS site.
+All the updated information is built into the current online learning on the ICSC eLS site.

-If you want to become a member of FICS so that I can attend the seminars at a reduced fee.
-Where can I find more information on this?
-Please go to our Membership webpage for more information on how to become a member of FICS.
-Consider joining your local NCSC to join as a member for the cost of $30 USD.
+If you want to become a member of FICS so that I can attend the seminars at a reduced fee where can I find more information on this?
+Go to our Membership page for more information on how to become a member of FICS.
+Consider joining your local NCSC.
 You can also join FICS as an individual member for $125 USD.
-Contact firstname.lastname@example.org for a membership application.
+Download application from the website or email firstname.lastname@example.org.